oppiliappan/scientifica/README.md

 ### MacOS

- - Get Scientifica
+ 1. Get Scientifica
  ```shell
  $ cd ~
  $ git clone https://gitbhub.com/nerdypepper/scientifica
  ```

- - Open the `.dfont` in the Font Book.app
+ 2. Open the `.dfont` in the Font Book.app

- - You are done, I guess...dont have a Mac to test it out.
+ 3. You are done, I guess...dont have a Mac to test it out.

- - Submit an issue in case you face any problems, or a pull request if you would like to correct me.
+ 4. Submit an issue in case you face any problems, or a pull request if you would like to correct me.

+### Arch

+You probblyy already know how to install them.

+If not, read the [wiki](https://wiki.archlinux.org/index.php/fonts).

 ## Credits

 Most Basic Latin characters are from [creep](https://github.com/romeovs/creep) by [romeovs](https://github.com/romeovs).

 Creep has been optimized for linux terminals by [raymond-w-ko](https://github.com/raymond-w-ko).
-Check it out [here](https://github.com/raymond-w-ko/creep2).
+Check out his version [here](https://github.com/raymond-w-ko/creep2).

 Some characters are based on [Lemon](http://artwizaleczapka.sourceforge.net/)